EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 export const Map = dynamic(() => Promise.resolve(UnhydratedMap), { ssr: false })
 ```

-#### Important fixes here for unexpected behaviors
+#### Important fixes for unexpected behaviors

-<strong>NOTE 1</strong>: Google maps requires that the width and height of the map is _explicitly set in the style attribute_.
-It doesn't have to be in pixels — you'll see that I'm using dvw and dvh units below — but it does have to be in a `style=` attribute. <em>Putting it in a `className` will not work!</em>
+<strong>NOTE 1</strong>: Google maps requires that the width and height of the map are _explicitly set in the style attribute_.
+It doesn't have to be in pixels — I'm using dvw and dvh units — but it does have to be in a `style=` attribute. <em>Putting it in a `className` will not work!</em>

 <strong>NOTE 2</strong>: By default, Google makes certain locations like public parks clickable.
 That can lead to unexpected results if you have a map pin near one of these locations. `clickableIcons: false` fixes that.